Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool queries the status and result of a video generation task, distinguishing it from generation and batch tools among siblings.
+The description clearly states that the tool queries the status and result of a video generation task.
+It is well differentiated from sibling tools like wan_generate_video (which creates tasks) and wan_get_tasks_batch (which retrieves multiple tasks).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.